Search

 It may take a bit of practice, but once you’ve got the hang of things, this technique is incredibly fast.

-Step Four: Recall Rehearsal
+Step Five: Recall Rehearsal

 Think of your Memory Palaces as theatre stages and your associations as actors.
 You’re the director.